maria-tolymbek/Maxcessibility/README.md

 # Maxcessibility
-JS code for building Wix Website.
+JavaScript code for building the back-end components.
-Maxcessibility is a product for those who want to get access to building architectural rating to determine its level of accessibility
+Maxcessibility is a product for those who want to get access to building architectural rating to determine its level of accessibility.